-It’s no mystery that hiring a consultant can be an expensive proposition.
+It’s no mystery that hiring a consultant is an expensive proposition.
 Depending on the services you require, rates for an experienced consultant can run into the hundreds of dollars per hour.
-As such, the investment can add up very quickly even for the smallest of projects.
+As such, the investment adds up very quickly even for the smallest of projects.

-On the other hand, a consultant can provide tremendous value to an organization.
-In many cases, the benefits can far surpass those gained by a company using internal resources.
+On the other hand, a consultant provides tremendous value to an organization.
+In many cases, the benefits far surpass those gained by a company using internal resources.

-Consultants have knowledge and experience that can be brought to bear to help find the best solutions for your business needs.
+Consultants have knowledge and experience that help find the best solutions for your business needs.
 That’s not to say that you don’t have a wealth of expertise within your organization already.
 Most companies do, but often that institutional knowledge is limited to a specific industry, or even a specific company.

-Hiring a consultant allows you to have an expert work on your needs without the complexity of hiring and managing an employee.
-Consultants are independent third parties.
+Hiring a consultant gives you an expert to work on your needs without the complexity of hiring and managing an employee.

 A good consultant will always want and need as much collaboration and input from your people as they can get.
 With that said, your project stands a much better chance of being successfully completed if you have someone focused on driving the project and nothing else.
 This allows your staff to remain focused on their daily responsibilities the vast majority of the time, with minimal time required to participate in the process.